-- Current laws generally permit a state licensing board or agency to deny a license to practice nursing if the applicant has been convicted of a felony or other specified crime.
-Like many state licensing boards, the Office of the Professions of the New York State Education Department requires that a criminal background check be conducted prior to granting a license to practice nursing. - The Department of Nursing at Kingsborough Community College does not require a criminal background check for admittance, but the Department's educational requirements include placement at one or more hospitals or other off-campus clinical training sites and these sites frequently require a student to undergo a criminal background check before the student can be placed for clinical training.
-If, based upon the results of a criminal background check, the site determines that a student's participation in its clinical training program would not be in the best interest of the site, the site may deny that student admission to the training program.
-Even if the student has already begun the placement when the results are received, the site may elect to dismiss the student, regardless of the student's performance while in the training program. - Each clinical training site that requires a criminal background check sets its own standards and procedures and you may be asked by the site to pay the cost of the background check.
-You may also have to complete more than one criminal background check during the course of the Nursing Program at Kingsborough Community College, depending on the number of sites where you are placed and the requirements of each site. - Please note that if a clinical training site determines that you may not take part in its training program based on the results of the criminal background check, you may be unable to complete your course requirements and to continue in the Nursing program.
-IT IS IMPORTANT FOR YOU TO CONSIDER THIS BEFORE YOU ENROLL IN THE NURSING PROGRAM.
-Kingsborough Community College has no obligation to refund your tuition or fees or to otherwise accommodate you in the event you are ineligible to complete your course requirements based on the results of a criminal background check, or if you are denied a license to practice nursing.
+Current laws generally permit a state licensing board or agency to deny a license to practice nursing if the applicant has been convicted of a felony or other specified crime.
+Like many state licensing boards, the Office of the Professions of the New York State Education Department requires that a criminal background check be conducted prior to granting a license to practice nursing.

+The Department of Nursing at Kingsborough Community College does not require a criminal background check for admittance, but the Department's educational requirements include placement at one or more hospitals or other off-campus clinical training sites and these sites frequently require a student to undergo a criminal background check before the student can be placed for clinical training.
+Therefore, all clinical students will be required to have a criminal background check completed prior to the start of the initial clinical practice experience.
+The cost for this clinical requirement is the student's responsibility.

+A student may also have to complete more than one criminal background check during the course of the Nursing Program at Kingsborough Community College, depending on the number of sites where they are placed and the requirements of each site.

+If the student receives a negative incident finding from a criminal background check result, the student must resolve that issue before the start of the clinical practice experience.
+This may require that the student withdraw or not be permitted to register for the course for the semester until the issue is satisfactorily resolved.
+There are NO alternative clinical placements.

+Please note that if a student is not permitted to take part in a clinical practice experience required by the program based on the results of a criminal background check, the student may be unable to complete the course requirements.
+It is important for a student to consider this before enrolling in any of the programs of the Nursing Department.
+Kingsborough Community College has no obligation to refund tuition or fees or to otherwise accommodate the student in the event they are ineligible to complete the course requirements based on the results of a criminal background check.